3D Stampa in resina rigida: Una guida completa alle applicazioni, Processo, e risoluzione dei problemi

 Soluzione: Post-cure the part for 20 minuti (invece di 10) to cross-link more polymer chains; avoid printing walls thinner than 1.5mm.

-• Costo elevato: Rigid resin costs \(50-\)100 per litro (contro. \(20-\)30 per kg for PLA)—a barrier for large parts.
+• High cost: Rigid resin costs \(50-\)100 per liter (contro. \(20-\)30 per kg for PLA)—a barrier for large parts.

-Soluzione: Use rigid resin only for critical parts; combine it with FDM for non-load-bearing components (PER ESEMPIO., a rigid resin gearbox with an FDM housing).
+Soluzione: Use rigid resin only for critical parts; combine it with FDM for non-load-bearing components (per esempio., a rigid resin gearbox with an FDM housing).

 • Toxicity: Uncured resin contains chemicals that irritate skin—safety is a concern.